PeakIndicators/Getting-Started-On-Azure-ML/Creating-and-Running-a-Python-Notebook.md

 4. You can start developing your code.

 ## Notebooks using the RStudio option provided on the compute instance (for R only)
-1. On the **Compute instances** tab, select your compute instance and click on JupylerLab
+1. On the **Compute instances** tab, select your compute instance and click on RStudio

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/RStudio1.PNG)